-The proposed driveway starts at the end of Jennifer Drive (see Initial Study Attachment 2) and traverses north on the relatively flat portion of the property for about 2,200 feet, before traversing a hill.
-An alternative alignment has also been proposed for the first half of the driveway and is shown as a dashed line "B" on Exhibit A. This alternative alignment follows an existing disturbed access pathway, and will require less disturbance.
-It will connect with the proposed access roadway near the halfway point to the proposed building site.
+The proposed driveway starts at the end of Kamian Street and traverses north on the relatively flat portion of the property for about 1,250 feet, before traversing a hill.
+The Initial Study examined an alternative alignment from Jennifer Drive that was significantly longer than the one now proposed from Kamian Street.
+The Kamian Street alternative alignment follows an existing disturbed access pathway, and will require less site disturbance.
+It will connect with an existing disturbed pathway and then join the originally proposed access roadway near the halfway point to the proposed building site.
 Beyond this juncture an accessory building is proposed to be located immediately west of the access roadway at the base of the hill.
-The access roadway would ascend climbs up the slope with one switchback, to access a building pad which is approximately two thirds of the way up the slope.
-A Fire Department turn around is proposed just above the home, and would require the construction of retaining walls and a excavation.
-Views of both the walls and the cut will be obscured by the home.
+The access roadway would ascend the slope with one switchback, to access a proposed building pad approximately two thirds of the way up the slope.
+A Fire Department turn-around is proposed just above the home, and would require the construction of retaining walls and some excavation.
+Views of the walls and the excavation will be obscured by the home.
 Therefore these portions of the project will not be visible from a public view.
-From the residence and turnaround, the driveway would continue to ascend the ridge to the knoll top, where a water tank site is proposed.
-This final stretch of the proposed grading would correctprevious grading.
+From the residence and turn-around, an access pathway would continue to ascend the ridge to the knoll top, where a water tank site is proposed.
+This final stretch of the proposed graded area would correct previous, un-permitted grading.
 The access road to the tank site will be required to be maintained as an unpaved access pathway.